Dear Audubon Community, Volunteers, Partners and Supporters:

 At this time, it is important to draw from our strong local communities of support.
 We are working on developing safe alternatives to our regular stewardship activities and engagement events.
 Birding, stewardship, and engagement in natural areas continue to be great activities that incorporate social distancing, but we want to make sure we are doing them in the safest way possible.

-Audubon has discontinued events through the end of April.
-We will closely monitor recommendations of the Center for Disease Control (CDC), U.S. Department of Health and Human Services (HHS) and other regional public health agencies.
+We will continue to closely monitor recommendations of the Center for Disease Control (CDC), U.S. Department of Health and Human Services (HHS) and other regional public health agencies.
 Many of our events are in partnership with other conservation and community organizations.
 As such, partner events will depend on agency policy regarding COVID-19.
-We will continue to work closely with those partners as well as our volunteers to evaluate the safety of stewardship and engagement events through Spring and Summer 2020.
+We will continue to work closely with those partners as well as our volunteers to evaluate the safety of stewardship and engagement events through 2021.

 Our team will provide updates on Audubon-led events through email and the Audubon Great Lakes website.
 For current and up-to-date information regarding COVID-19 policies, we have provided resources below should you have any additional questions or concerns.
 We appreciate your understanding and cooperation and look forward to working with you again soon to protect and restore the natural areas we know and love.